-This is the user-defined delay value, in nanoseconds, from the Start-Time of the previous statement to the Start-Time of the current.
-The range of this value is as follows:
+This is the user-defined delay value from the Start-Time of the previous statement to the Start-Time of the current statement.
+This value can be expressed in seconds or one of its fractions, down to picoseconds.
+Generally, the valid range is from 0 to +infinity, however the exact range and granularity of this value is defined by the following: